aceres/cas-fee-project2-af/doc/configuration.md

 `npm install ngx-bootstrap --save`

-### Installation: font-awesome (locally and not globally)
+### Installation: font-awesome (locally)

 FontAwesome was needed for the PrimeNG.
-Note: We have uninstalled Awesome because we decided to use FlatIcon for now.
+:exclamation: Note: We have uninstalled Awesome because we decided to use FlatIcon for now.

 `npm install font-awesome --save`